 Furthermore, this Government introduced targets which were written into the Atos contract when they renewed it in 2010: 7 out of 8 sick and disabled people to lose their benefits.

 This is much, much worse than a little “Tory egocentricity,” incompetence, phenomenological ineptitude, or naivety: this is the deliberate, calculated and wholesale destruction of every State mechanism of support for the most vulnerable citizens as well as for the “ordinary” person.
-If people cannot meet their basic needs – food, shelter and so on, they die.
-That is common sense, everyone knows that.
+If people cannot meet their basic needs – food, warmth, shelter and so on, they die.
+That is fact, it’s common sense, something that everyone knows.

 They blame the poor for poverty.
 They blame the unemployed for unemployment.
 But we know that the Government are to blame.
 Have you ever noticed that, historically, whenever poverty grows and inequalities become wider and deeper, look to the helm and lo and behold, we have a Tory-led Government steering the way.
 We need to put this Government out of our misery.